Why you can’t afford to ignore performance support tools in learning

 Performance support tools come in many forms, but the most effective are available to the learner at the point-of-need.
 Either directing their learning progress or providing them with the information to find their way themselves.
 Essentially, they are embedded within the work process itself to provide continuous learning rather than dumped in one big chunk of learning delivery.

 Performance support tools in learning range from the simple to the sophisticated.
 They could include the provision of searchable resources through a knowledge management system, allowing the individual access to the knowledge of the whole organisation without having to filter it through their manager.
 Alternatively, they could take the guise of a course or simulation that lets the learner practise tasks immediately before attempting them.
 But the most sophisticated tools integrate with work systems themselves to provide reactive guidance that changes with the actions of the learner.
-Ease is the name of the performance support tool that Saffron implements in these types of situations.

 Performance support tools in learning represent a vital way that L&D departments can reinforce all stages of the learning journey and, ultimately, provide greater return on investment, due to their immediate use in the workplace.